This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 The natural oils present in your scalp and hair take full charge, leaving your hair softer and smoother.

-Detangling your hair is often a difficult task, especially when your hair is naturally thick and curly.
+Detangling your hair is often a difficult task, especially when your locks are naturally thick and curly.

 When you start to wash your hair with water only, you will begin to notice that the tangles you usually experience after you wash your hair will either be very few or completely gone.